 The Flash memory has an endurance of at least 10,000 write/erase cycles.
 The ATmega164A/164PA/324A/324PA/644A/644PA/1284/1284P Program Counter (PC) is 15/16 bits wide, thus addressing the 32/64K program memory locations.
 The operation of Boot Program section and associated Boot Lock bits for software protection are described in detail in "Memory programming" on page 295.
-"Memory programming" on page 295 contains a detailed description on Flash data serial downloading using the SPI pins or the JTAG interface.
+This section contains a detailed description on Flash data serial downloading using the SPI pins or the JTAG interface.